Mexican state's tourism minister shot to death in ambush

 On taking office last December, Pena Nieto vowed to quell the lawlessness and killing that have stained Mexico's image as a tourist destination and rattled investors.

-Guadalajara has seen deepening violence since soldiers killed drug boss Ignacio "Nacho" Coronel in 2010 in the same neighborhood of mansions where Gallegos was ambushed.
-Coronel's death fueled turf wars among drug traffickers in the area.
+Guadalajara has seen deepening violence since soldiers killed drug boss Ignacio "Nacho" Coronel in 2010 in the same neighbourhood of mansions where Gallegos was ambushed.
+Coronel's death fuelled turf wars among drug traffickers in the area.

 (Reporting by Michael O'Boyle and Dave Graham; Editing by Peter Cooney)